Key Takeaways

 - Simple Example

-- Spot vs Futures Trading: Updated 2026 Comparison
+- Spot Trading vs Futures Trading

 - Spot Trading in 2026: The Post-ETF Era

-- How to Start Spot Trading in 2026
+- How to Start Spot Trading Safely

 - 1. Choose the market first, not the coin